Phononic Combs in Lithium Niobate Acoustic Resonators

-It should also be noted that the device behavior is quite sensitive to environmental or setup changes.
-For example, see examples of nonlinear devices driven forward and backward performing differently as the amplitude-dependent frequency must bend opposite the direction you drive from \cite{karabalin_nonlinear_2009,wu_widely-tunable_2024,kumar_evolution_2025}.
-That being said, continuously recorded results can still be compared quite well.
+For controlled measurements, where the device is driven in a repeatable manner, as with computer-aided driving and measuring (i.e., MATLAB code for instrument control), measurements are consistent.
+Though it should also be noted that the device behavior is quite sensitive to environmental or setup changes.
 Fig.~\ref{fig:wide4} shows a heat map of the device spectrum at the middle tone for many drive powers.
 For low drive powers, the device operates in the parametric regime, and as power increases, it transitions into the comb regime.
-Within the first comb regime, it can be observed that the spacing jumps periodically but is generally increasing, a characteristic of other combs in the literature.
+Within the first comb regime, it can be observed that the spacing jumps periodically but is generally increasing, a characteristic of other combs in literature.
 At even larger powers, the spacing suddenly jumps to a much larger value.
 It is believed that this occurs due to complex mode coupling, similar to the behavior in Ref.~\onlinecite{ganesan_excitation_2018} where two beams are coupled and produce a similar comb of first smaller then larger spacing.
 Unlike the previously mentioned double parametric down-conversion, this process is more closely related to the presence of two modes near the drive frequency.
 Other discontinuities in the comb spacing are likely due to discontinuities in the admittance plot or some smaller coupling dynamics, but notably, the trend is similar to that of other devices.
-Finally, at a much higher power, the device returns to parametric down-conversion again.
+In terms of device repeatability, various devices showed very similar comb phenomenon.
+Supplemental Figure 7 highlights one such case, showing a similar heatmap to previous devices, where the only difference with this device is a slight offset in electrode placement.

 In the bottom of Fig.~\ref{fig:wide4} is a similar heatmap, this time plotting the spectrum against drive frequency instead of drive power.
 This shows a different regime compared to the first heatmap, where the behavior of the comb is significantly more sporadic, exhibiting characteristics such as the sech comb.
 Alongside is the admittance of the device at this drive power, showing how changes in the comb behavior will tend to correspond with abrupt changes in admittance.
+Investigation of the spectral broadness is quantitatively carried out via plotting the number of comb lines versus the input power and frequency shown in Supplemental Figure 8, where an optimal frequency of 256.5 MHz and power of 15.3 dBm gives the largest number of 28 comb lines.